 What are content managers, and what do they do?

-Content managers are creative.
-They develop and distribute timely, relevant content for audiences.
-To do that, they have a deep understanding of the voice their brand takes and use it to communicate with customers.
+Content managers develop and distribute timely, relevant content for audiences.
+To do that, they have a deep understanding of their company’s brand voice and use it to communicate with customers.

 In addition to creativity, being a content manager usually involves the management of projects and a content team.
 They also might collaborate across other teams for projects.

-This role is usually not entry-level — content managers are generally expected to lead their team and foster growth, so it's a job that's usually filled by someone with a couple years of experience in marketing, communications, and project management.
+This role is not entry-level — content managers are generally expected to lead their team and foster growth, so it's a job that's filled by someone with a couple of years of experience in marketing, communications, and project management.

 That was just an overview of content managers and the job role.
 Next, we're going to talk about some specific duties of a content manager.

 Content managers have varied roles depending on the industry or company they work for, but generally, they develop content topics and campaigns for their company, which are then distributed over the company’s website and social media profiles.
 They also have a hand on editorial work and are responsible for driving engagement and traffic through their projects.